e2nIEE/pandapower-homepage/_pages/about.md

 ---

-pandapower combines the data analysis library pandas and the power flow solver PYPOWER to create an easy to use network calculation program aimed at automation of analysis and optimization in power systems.
+pandapower builds on the data analysis library pandas and the power system analysis toolbox PYPOWER to create an easy to use network calculation program aimed at automation of analysis and optimization in power systems.
+What started as a convenience wrapper around PYPOWER has evolved into a stand-alone power systems analysis toolbox with extensive power system [model library](#modeling), an [improved power flow solver](#pf) and many other [power systems analysis functions](#analysis).

 ## Why another tool?